aryak007/GeeksForGeeks_article_extractor/README.md

 Disclaimer - The script will work only for python 2.7.x and not for python 3.x

-Specify your path by editing in the GFG_article_extractor.py
+Specify your path by editing in the python script GFG_article_extractor.py

 Run the script and ....................
 DONE!!!!